Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Research Method

 \subsection{Search for studies and data extraction}

 Our search for studies was split into two phases: a primary search and a secondary search.
-In the primary search, research databases were queried with a predefined set of search terms concerning the abstract, title and keywords.
-The resulting set of studies was reviewed to identify a core set of actual relevant studies.
-This core set was then used to conduct a backward and forward search to find additional relevant studies in order to maximize the completeness of the search.
-The complete search process, with the resulting number of studies, is illustrated as a BPMN process diagram in Figure~\ref{figsearch}, and described in more detail below.
+Research databases were queried with a predefined set of search terms concerning the abstract, title, and keywords in the primary search.
+The resulting studies were reviewed to identify a core set of relevant studies.
+This core set was then used to conduct a backward-forward search. \ifLong{This search was done by investigating studies citing our core set (forward search) and the studies cited in our core set (backward search).} By doing this, we could find additional relevant studies and maximize the completeness of our search.
+The complete search process, with the resulting number of studies, is illustrated as a BPMN process diagram in Figure~\ref{figsearch}.

-In the primary search, we queried several research databases: ACM Digital Library, IEEE Xplore, SciVerse Scopus, and Web of Science, with the following general search term: (RESOURCE OR TASK) x ALLOCATION x (BUSINESS PROCESS OR PROCESS MINING).
-The search was conducted in June 2019.
-In some preceding searches, we have observed that the defined search led to an enormous set of resulting studies.
+In the primary search, we queried several research databases: \textit{ACM Digital Library}, \textit{IEEE Xplore}, \textit{SciVerse Scopus}, and \textit{Web of Science}, with the following general search term: (RESOURCE | STAFF | TASK) x (ALLOCATION | ASSIGNMENT | SCHEDULING | OPTIMIZATION | PLANNING) x (BUSINESS PROCESS | PROCESS MINING).
+The search was conducted in June 2019 \luise{and repeated in September 2023 \ingo{in order to cover more recent publications}}.
+We observed that the defined search led to an enormous set of resulting studies in some preceding searches.
 This set included a high proportion of short conference papers.
-Thus, we decided to focus on journal papers, which are usually more detailed and of higher quality, and filtered for such articles at those databases (where possible).
-We are aware that also high quality works are published in conferences, which we plan to include in the backward and forward search.
-The exact search queries per database including synonyms, and the resulting number of studies are shown in Table~\ref{tab:primarysearch}.
+Thus, we decided to focus on journal papers, which are usually more detailed and \ingo{on average} of higher quality, and filtered for such articles in those databases (where possible).
+We were aware that high-quality works are also published at conferences, which we planned to include in the backward-forward search.
+The exact search queries per database, including synonyms, and the resulting number of studies are shown in Table~\ref{tab:primarysearch}.